SJK9476/Browser_Extension_Manager_UI/README.md

 - Node.js and npm (or yarn) installed on your machine.

+INSTALLATION

+Clone the repository:
+Bash

+git clone <repository-url>
+Navigate to the project directory:
+Bash

+cd <project-directory>
+Install dependencies:
+Code snippet

+npm install
+Start the development server:
+Bash

+npm run dev
+Open your browser and navigate to http://localhost:5173 (or the address shown in your terminal).

 TECHNOLOGY USED

 - ReactJS: A JavaScript library for building user interfaces.